-- · the Mergers, the Separation, and the Distribution; - transaction costs specifically related to the Separation and the Distribution; and - the entry into the Orion Credit Facility and the incurrence of debt under the Orion Term Loan, including the use of proceeds from the Orion Term Loan as described elsewhere in this information statement.
+- · the Merger, the Separation, and the Distribution; - · transaction costs specifically related to the Separation and the Distribution; - the entry into the \$500.0 million Orion Revolving Credit Facility, \$14.7 million of which is expected to be initially outstanding; - · the entry into the \$250.0 million Orion Term Loan and the \$355.0 million CMBS Bridge Loan; and - the use of proceeds from such borrowings as described in the "Business and Properties Financing" section of this information statement.

-The Mergers will be accounted for under ASC 805, Business Combinations, using the acquisition method of accounting with Realy Income treated as the acquiror of VEREIT.
-Under the acquisition method of accounting, the purchase price is allocated to the underlying tangible and intangible assets acquired and liabilities seated based on their respective fair values, with any excess purchase price allocated to goodwill.
-The separation of the sasets and liabilities related to the Orion Business from the remainder of Realty Income's businesses in the Separation and Distribution will be accounted for at Realty Income's carryover basis after adjusting the net assets of VEREIT Office Assets to fair value.
-As a result, fature financial statements of Orion will initially reflect the historical cost carryover basis for Realty Income Office Assets and fair value basis for VEREIT Office Assets.
+The Mergers will be accounted for under ASC 805, Business Combinations, using the acquisition method of accounting with Realty Income treated as the acquiror of VEREIT.
+Under the acquisition method of accounting, the purchase price is allocated to the underlying tangible and intangible assets acquired and liabilities assumed (including assets and liabilities of VEREIT Office Assets) based on their respective fair values, with any excess purchase price allocated to goodwill.
+The separation of the assets and liabilities related to the Orion Business from the remainder of Realty Income's businesses in the Separation and Distribution will be accounted for at Realty Income's carryover basis after adjusting the net assets of VEREIT Office Assets to fair value.

-The Separation and the Distribution have not been consummated.
-Accordingly, the pro forma purchase price allocation of VEREIT Office Assets' assets to be acquired and liabilities to be assumed is based on preliminary estimates of the fair values of the assets acquired and liabilities assumed in the Mergers, and the unaudited pro forma condensed combined financial statements are based upon currently available information and certain assumptions that the management of Orion believes are factually supportable as of the date of this information statement.
-A final determination of the fair value of VEREIT Office Assets' assets acquired and liabilities assumed, including intangible assets, will be based on the actual net tangible and intangible assets and liabilities of VEREIT Office Assets that exist as of the closing date of the Mergers, the Separation and the Distribution and, therefore, cannot be made prior to the completion of the Mergers, the Separation and the Distribution.
-As a result of the foregoing, the pro forma adjustments are preliminary and are subject to change as additional information becomes available and as additional and preference.
+The Mergers, the Separation and the Distribution have not been consummated.
+Accordingly, the pro forma purchase price allocation of VEREIT Office Assets' assets to be acquired and liabilities to be assumed is based on preliminary estimates of the fair values of the assets acquired and liabilities assumed in the Mergers, and the unaudited pro forma condensed combined financial statements are based upon currently available information and certain assumptions that management of Orion believes are reasonable as of the date of this information statement.
+A final determination of the fair value of VEREIT Office Assets' assets acquired and liabilities assumed, including intangible assets, will be based on the actual net tangible and intangible assets and liabilities of VEREIT Office Assets that exist as of the closing date of the Mergers, the Separation and the Distribution and, therefore, cannot be made prior to the completion of the Mergers, the Separation and the Distribution As a result of the foregoing, the pro forma adjustments are performed.
 These potential changes to the purchase price allocation and related pro forma adjustments could be material.